How to Fix iPhone Won't Send Pictures to Android (iPhone 13 Supported)

 However, another important issue for iPhone not sending photos to Samsung phone is there some software glitches on the device.
 In that case, the above methods may failed to help.
 Luckily, with UltFone iOS System Repair, you can easily fix the system related issues without much efforts.
 Download and install the software on your PC or Mac and then follow the steps below to start the troubleshooting process:

 Step 1 Run the program on your computer and then connect your iOS device.
-Click "Repair Operating System" on the main interface.
+Click "Start" on the main interface.

 Step 2 Then follow the onscreen direction to download the firmware package online or import it manually.

-Step 3 Once the firmware package is downloaded successfully, click "Start Repair" to repair operating system.
+Step 3 Once the firmware package is downloaded successfully, click "Start Standard Repair" to repair operating system.

 Wrapping It Up